 One of the most traditional and expensive fabrics, silk is not only timeless but versatile.
 It's durable, comes in different textures and styles, and is suited for all seasons, though it can be quite delicate in the heat of the warmer months.
 Spun into thread and woven into cloth, silk is distinguished by its muted shine.
 Variations include silk gazar, silk Mikado, faille, shantung, and dupioni.

 Available in different styles, taffeta is made from silk or synthetic fibers.
 Rich for winter and light for summer, this crisp, versatile fabric can come in almost any color and sometimes appears iridescent due to the weaving process.
-The supple fabric has a constructed quality about it, which makes it great for A-line dresses and full-skirted ballgowns.
+The supple fabric also has a constructed quality about it, which makes it great for A-line dresses and full-skirted ball gowns.

 Characterized by a sheer, gauzy open weave that's similar to netting, tulle has an airy vibe but can be ruched to add structure.
 Very delicate, it is often used as a gown's lining or, of course, as a veil.
 It comes in different weights and levels of stiffness.
 The quintessential bridal fabric has seen quite a rise in popularity in sexy illusion styles with barely there sleeves, necklines, or cutouts.
 The lightweight and usually inexpensive fabric can also be used in lace designs and can be worn year-round.
 Keep in mind that the fabric snags easily.

 Soft, thick, and felted, velvet has a heavy-weight composition that makes it suitable for fall or winter weddings.
 This luscious fabric most commonly lends itself to regal looks and vintage inspirations.

 Lightweight and breathable, voile is made from cotton or wool and is semi-transparent.
 The fabric has a natural drape that's perfect for flowing styles without much structure, and its casual aesthetic makes it perfect for informal weddings.

 Zibeline is woven in a single direction from straight fibers for a shiny finish.
-Silk zibeline is the most common variety used in wedding dresses.
-The constructed fabric is optimal for structured designs like fit-and-flare or A-line.
+As it relates to wedding dresses, silk zibeline is the most common variety used in most designs.
+The constructed fabric is also optimal for structured silhouettes like fit-and-flare or A-line.